 Management Measure Objectives Description Floodplain storage offsets Prevent flood impacts on upstream and adjacent development Excavating and creating new zones of active floodplain storage that compensate for earthworks that fill in critical zones that provide existing floodplain storage.
 Floodway reserves through the precinct Prevent flood impacts on upstream and adjacent development Setting back development to allow for overland flow channels which aim to preserve the of the floodplain capacity for conveyance of flood events.
-Development scenario bulk fill extent limitations Prevent flood impacts on upstream and adjacent development Reshaping and trimming of the future development scenario footprints to balance the impact of bulk filling in flood sensitive areas.
-Detention basins Prevent flood impacts on downstream development This caters for the local flooding scenario and aims to manage the increase in peak flows upstream of existing development.
-Non-structural management Accommodate flood impacts by managing land use Alternative measures (such as including additional land that is impacted by changed flooding conditions) to manage the flood risk that are not related to drainage and flooding infrastructure upgrades.

-Table 5-3 - Proposed management measures to facilitate development
+Table 5-3 - Proposed management measures to facilitate the Williamtown SAP